Congress weighs massive stimulus amid coronavirus: What could be in it

 While officials have indicated the ultra-rich would not be eligible, McConnell said Thursday the checks would still go to everybody "from the middle class on down.
 Period."

-Following a meeting with other lawmakers, Sen. Kevin Cramer, R-N.D., said the checks that every person making $75,000 or less would receive $1,200 and then the payment would begin to scale down for those making less than $95,000 per year.
-Those making $95,000 and above would not receive a check.

-Cramer added that the checks would double for married couples and an additional $500 would be added for each child in a family.
+McConnell’s proposal would provide as much as $1,200 per person and $2,400 per couple in the U.S. The draft legislation, obtained by Fox News, would provide minimum payments of $600, and aid would be phased down at income thresholds of $75,000 for individuals and $150,000 per couple.
+Additionally, there would be $500 payments for each child.

 Republicans are also pushing for relief and support for small businesses, and would provide “new federally guaranteed loans” that he said would “address immediate cash flow problems.”
-McConnell also said that the Senate was working to let “qualified” small businesses get liquidity through “familiar institutions” like their community banks.
+McConnell said that the Senate was working to let “qualified” small businesses get liquidity through “familiar institutions” like their community banks.

-Another facet that the GOP wants included in the package is implementing “targeted lending” to industries of national importance, like the airline industry.
+Another facet that the GOP included in the package is implementing “targeted lending” to industries of national importance, like the airline industry.

 “We’re not talking about so-called bailouts for firms that made reckless decisions,” McConnell said, referencing the 2008 financial crisis.
 “No one is alleging a moral hazard here.”